 ABSTRACT:

 The effect of a stimulus to the brain depends not only on the parameters of the stimulus but also on the dynamics of brain activity at the time of the stimulation.
-The combination of electroencephalography (EEG) and transcranial magnetic stimulation (TMS) in a real-time brain state-dependent stimulation system allows the study of relations of dynamics of brain activity, cortical excitability, and plasticity induction.
-Here we demonstrate a newly developed method to synchronize the timing of brain stimulation with the phase of ongoing EEG oscillations using a real-time data analysis system.
-This real-time EEG-triggered TMS in the human motor cortex, when TMS is synchronized with the surface EEG negative peak of the sensorimotor μ-alpha (8–14 Hz) rhythm, has shown differential corticospinal excitability and plasticity effects.
+The combination of electroencephalography (EEG) and transcranial magnetic stimulation (TMS) in a real-time brain-state-dependent stimulation system allows the study of relations of dynamics of brain activity, cortical excitability, and plasticity induction.
+Here, we demonstrate a newly developed method to synchronize the timing of brain stimulation with the phase of ongoing EEG oscillations using a real-time data analysis system.
+This real-time EEG-triggered TMS of the human motor cortex, when TMS is synchronized with the surface EEG negative peak of the sensorimotor μ-alpha (8–14 Hz) rhythm, has shown differential corticospinal excitability and plasticity effects.
 The utilization of this method suggests that real-time information about the instantaneous brain state can be used for efficacious plasticity induction.
-Additionally, this approach enables personalized EEG-synchronized brain stimulation which may lead to the development of more effective therapeutic brain stimulation protocols.
+Additionally, this approach enables personalized EEG-synchronized brain stimulation which may lead to the development of more effective therapeutic brain-stimulation protocols.

 INTRODUCTION:

 TMS is a well-established method for noninvasive brain stimulation, which enables the specific modulation of ongoing network dynamics and studies of corticocortical and corticospinal neural pathways with high spatiotemporal precision1.
-When stimulating the primary motor cortex (M1), the neural response can be quantified as motor-evoked potentials (MEPs), as well as TMS-evoked EEG potentials.
+When stimulating the primary motor cortex (M1), the neural response can be quantified as motor evoked potentials (MEPs), as well as TMS-evoked EEG potentials.
 MEPs can be recorded by electromyography (EMG) of target muscles, and their amplitude reflects corticospinal excitability when stimulating the primary motor cortex2.

 Despite the unique potential of noninvasive brain stimulation as a scientific tool to investigate and modulate brain networks in healthy study participants and in patients, TMS studies suffer from large trial-to-trial and intra- and interindividual variability of evoked responses3–5.
 Specifically, in TMS studies of corticospinal excitability and plasticity, MEP responses, as well as induced long-term potentiation (LTP)- or long-term depression (LTD)-like plasticity, exhibit high intrinsic variability, even when the stimulus parameters are carefully controlled3,4.
 However, evidence from animal studies indicates that the observed variability of responses is not attributable to “random noise” but is instead related to the fluctuating brain states at the time of stimulation6.
-Accordingly, by combining TMS with EEG in a real-time brain state-dependent stimulation paradigm (i.e., EEG-triggered TMS), the fluctuating instantaneous brain state can be used to optimize stimulus timing7–10.
+Accordingly, by combining TMS with EEG in a real-time brain-state-dependent stimulation paradigm (i.e., EEG-triggered TMS), the fluctuating instantaneous brain state can be used to optimize stimulus timing7–10.

 Several studies have related the instantaneous phase of ongoing neural oscillations to neuronal excitability using TMS-compatible EEG systems11,12.
 Modern EEG amplifiers can handle the large electromagnetic TMS artifacts, and increasingly well-established experimental protocols exist for the combination of EEG with TMS13,14 and the post hoc removal of TMS-related EEG artifacts15,16.
 While the influence of the prestimulus brain state as assessed by EEG on TMS-evoked responses can be assessed with randomly applied TMS stimuli that are sorted post hoc17,18, the repetitive application of TMS in a predefined brain state requires real-time EEG-triggered TMS11,19.